Home > Outdoor > Hiking

 Comfort

-Comfort, for the purposes of this guide, is defined as “supporting good blood circulation, moving easily across terrain, and allowing minor fit adjustment for sock and weather conditions.”
+Comfort, for the purposes of this guide, is defined as “supporting good blood circulation, moving easily across variable terrain, and allowing minor fit adjustment for sock and weather conditions.”

-Being easy to put on and take off contributes to this trifecta.
-As with traction, the thickness and composition of the sole system have an effect, both while walking and standing.
-From initial fit to comfort at rest along with comfort while in motion, a smart boot pick comes with box-to-backcountry confidence every time the trail calls and laces get tied.
+From initial fit to general comfort at rest and in motion, a smart boot pick comes with box-to-backcountry confidence every time the trail calls and laces get tied.
+Sore feet are a bummer, but fortunately, they’re completely avoidable.

 Traction